As ISIS Expands, President Obama Gets Libya Wrong

 Andrea Saul, the Romney campaign’s national press secretary, just released a statement in response to the Obama campaign’s comments on the terrorist attack in Libya:

-President Obama’s campaign today said that Libya is only an …
+President Obama’s campaign today said that Libya is only an issue because …

 Libyan Anti-Aircraft Missiles, Now Apparently in al-Qaeda Hands